project-koku/koku-metrics-operator/docs/csv-description.md

         ```

     **Note:** If using the YAML View, the `volume_claim_template` field must be added to the spec
-3. Specify the desired report retention.
+3. (Optional) Specify the desired report retention.
 The operator will retain 30 reports by default.
 This corresponds to approximately one week's worth of data if using the default packaging cycle.
 To modify the number of retained reports:
     * Change the `packaging` spec field `max_reports_to_store` to the desired number of reports to retain.
 Once this max number is reached, the operator will start removing the oldest packages remaining on the PVC:

         ```